El Paso prepares for lifting of “Remain in Mexico” policy

-The director of Annunciation House that works to shelter migrants says the migrants will now be able to be in the United States during their immigration process which he says is safer.
+The director of Annunciation House which works to shelter migrants says the migrants will now be able to be in the United States during their immigration process which he says is safer.

 “By having them remain in Mexico then expose them to all kinds of threats all kinds of dangers, there’s tons of documentation as to what happens to the refugees so this is going to allow those individuals to enter and to continue their immigration process from inside the United States,” Ruben Garcia the Director for Annunciation House.

-Adding that the shelters in the area are prepared to handle the amount of people expected to come to El Paso when the “remain in Mexico” policy is lifted.
+Adding that the shelters in the area are prepared to handle the number of people expected to come to El Paso when the “remain in Mexico” policy is lifted.

 However, he says the lifting of Title 42 would be a different story.